SNEWS2/sntools/README.md

 ## Input
 Text file(s) containing information about neutrino fluxes produced by the supernova. sntools distinguishes between three flavours: nu_e, anti-nu_e and nu_x (where nu_x stands for nu_mu or nu_tau or their respective antineutrinos).
-The following input formats are supported; see the source files in the `formats/` directory for details.
+The following input formats are supported.

 #### Nakazato format
 Used by recent simulations by the Nakazato group.
 Fluxes for 13 and 20 solar mass progenitors are included as `fluxes/intp1301.data` and `fluxes/intp2001.data`.
 [A description of the format and fluxes for more progenitors are available online.](http://asphwww.ph.noda.tus.ac.jp/snn/index.html)